Pylons/substanced/docs/services.rst

      |
      \ __services__
                    \
-                    |-- objectmap
+                    |-- catalog
                     |
                     |-- principals

 In the above example, two services exist within the ``/__services__`` folder.
-One is named ``objectmap``, the other is named ``principals``.
+One is named ``catalog``, the other is named ``principals``.

 Services expose APIs that exist for the benefit of application developers.
-For instance, the ``objectmap`` service provides an API that allows a developer to relate one object to another, to look up all the objects below a path, and to resolve an object identifier to an object.
+For instance, the ``catalog`` service provides an API that allows a developer to index and query for content objects using a structured query API.
 The ``principals`` service allows a developer to add and enumerate users and groups.

 A service can be looked up in one of two ways: using the :func:`pryamid.content.find_service` API or the